Pir Gee

 • OWASP ZAP: Ideal for automated DAST on REST APIs; supports scripting and CI/CD integration.

-• Postman (with Security Collections): Great for functional API testing, with growing security plug-ins.
+• Postman (with Security Collections): Great for functional API testing tool, with growing security plug-ins.

 • Apidog: Combines API design, testing, and documentation — perfect for dev teams.